CuBoulder/express_documentation/docs/convert_backdrop_modules.md

 ### Readme.md and LICENSE.txt

 There is a specific format modules ported to Backdrop take to preserve credit to original maintainers on d.o. https://github.com/backdrop-contrib/demo/blob/1.x-1.x/README.md is an example.

+### PHP Versions

+Backdrop supports PHP 5.3 as part of its mission to have low cost of ownership and also for D6 -> Backdrop migrations.
+It is nice to switch to PHP 5.3 to see if everything works as you are developing.
+You can use PHP 7 while you are developing, but at points, you should switch back to PHP 5.3 and click around.
+Eventually, there will be some sort of testing template I will create for CIs to run tests in different versions of PHP.

 ### Running The Tests